Evaluation of Audio Compression Codecs: Evaluation

-In its current state RVQGAN does improve on the compression ratio by reducing storage size to almost 1\% of the original size.
+\Cref{tbl:evaluation:codec+compression+speed+rvqgan} presents RVQGAN's average compression ratio, average encoding speed, and average decoding speed in comparison with traditional audio codecs previously evaluated.
+In its current state, RVQGAN does improve on the compression ratio by reducing storage size to almost 1\% of the original size.
 However, encoding and decoding speed are nearly one to two magnitudes slower than any of the traditional audio codecs.

-\Crefrange{fig:evaluation:rvqgan+spectrum}{fig:evaluation:iron+man+rvqgan+sf} illustrate the spectrum, spectrogram, and sound-field visualization of an RVQGAN encoded audio signal compared to the original uncompressed audio signal.
+\Crefrange{fig:evaluation:spectrum+rvqgan}{fig:evaluation:iron+man+rvqgan+sf} illustrate the spectrum, spectrogram, and sound-field visualization of an RVQGAN encoded audio signal compared to the original uncompressed audio signal.
+The spectrogram in \cref{fig:evaluation:iron+man+rvqgan+spek} shows a cutoff in loudness at around \KHZ{21}.
+The spectrum in \cref{fig:evaluation:spectrum+rvqgan} shows the RVQGAN tested track exhibits first a slight loudness increase in the lower frequency range, which gradually decreases form around \KHZ{10} to \DB{-100} at \KHZ{20} and beyond. \cref{fig:evaluation:iron+man+rvqgan+sf} shows the encoded audio-signal output pattern more smeared and less accurate compared to the uncompressed track's original pattern.
+Overall, these visualizations indicate that RVQGAN encoded audio signals may share similar perceptual quality problems with lossy encoded audio.

 Despite achieving an impressive compression ratio of around 98\% of the uncompressed file size, perceptual quality of RVQGAN encoded audio is questionable.
 Currently, RVQGAN exhibits worse perceptual quality than all traditional audio codecs.
-RVQGAN's average ODG score and average \CMD{totalNMR} in \cref{tbl:evaluation:rvqgan+odg} supports this evaluation.
+RVQGAN's average evaluation scores in \cref{tbl:evaluation:odg+rvqgan} supports this evaluation.